TnTech-ECE/CapstoneStarterRepo/Documentation/ReadMe.md

 ## Final set of prints (final design artifacts)

-All schematics and artifacts should be in an appropriate file type.

 ### 3D Models

-Required format:
-- .stl

-3D models should be stored in the proper file type to facilitate editing, viewing, and printing.
-The best filetype for this is .stl, so all 3d models should be pushed to the repo as stl files.
-Stl files can be converted to solidworks models or autocad 3d models as necessary, can be 3d printed easily, and are 3d viewable natively in github.
-File (Documentation/3D Models)

-Every constructed system of the project must have a complete (buildable) 3d model schematic.
+All 3D models that are created in the design process of the project will be located in this folder.

 ### Wiring Schematics

-Required software:
-- autocad or autocad electrical

-For wiring schematics, use autocad or autocad electrical.
-All the source files must be included in the github repo along with pdf versions of all schematics.
-File (Documentation/Electrical/Schematics/Sources)

-Every electrical system must have a complete (buildable) pdf circuit schematic.
-File (Documentation/Electrical/Schematics)

-Autocad is freely available to students with versions for mac, windows, and linux.
+All electrical schematics that are created in the design process of the project will be located in this folder.

 #### PCB files

-Required Software:
-- kicad

-KiCad should be used for all PCB design.
-All source files must be deposited in the repo.
-File (Documentation/Electrical/PCB/Sources)

-Along with the source files, a complete set of gerber files for each PCB must also be included in the repo.
-These should be included in a folder called gerber files.
-File (Documentation/Electrical/PCB)

-kiCad is a free and open source software.
+All PCB files that are created in the design process of the project will be located in this folder.

 ## Final BOM

-The final version of the BOM should be uploaded as a pdf output of the excel BOM file.
-The excel BOM file should also be included.
+The final BOM for the entire project will be located in this folder.
+This BOM will be available once all signoffs are complete and all parts have been ordered through the Tennessee Tech ECE department.

 ## Datasheet

-This must give all the information necessary for other systems to interface with your project in the intended manner.
-This must include the power expectations, interfacing, and compliance.

-This must also include the results from all experimentation and the interpretation of the results.
+All datasheets that are used in this project will be located in this folder.

 ## The project poster

-Include the project poster
+The final project poster will be located in this folder.
+This will be entered in during the month of April 2024.

 ## Detailed photos of the project

-Include a folder of a set of detailed photos of the project.
-File (Documentation/Images)
+All photos of the final project will be located in this folder.

 ## Any additional documents that are appropriate to include

-If there are additional items that are important to understanding and working on or with the project, include them as well.
+Any additional documents that are necessary to include will be located in this folder.